 We hope you are following the recommendations from the CDC for protecting your health.

-Here at Wilson Reives & Silverman, we are, by sanitizing surfaces that our clients come in contact with and adopting a no physical contact policy: no handshakes or hugs to greet you or say goodbye.
-We are encouraging you to set up video calls or phone calls, as part of social distancing to help flatten the curve (the spread) of this virus.
+We want you to know that we are.
+We sanitize surfaces that our clients come in contact with and have adopted a no physical contact policy: no handshakes or hugs to greet you or say goodbye.
+We are encouraging you to set up video calls or phone calls as part of social distancing to help flatten the curve (the spread) of this virus.

 We are asking you to call and reschedule if you have an appointment and you or anyone in your household has:

 - experienced COVID-19 symptoms or tested positive for COVID-19

 - been exposed to COVID-19

 - traveled to areas with COVID-19 outbreaks within the last month

 Below you’ll find information about the Coronavirus response in the courts.

 On Sunday, March 15, 2020, Chief Justice Beasley released new directives to court officials in response to the Governor’s March 14, 2020 executive order.
 In light of these new directives the following changes to Magistrate and District Court will take effect immediately.
 These changes shall remain in effect for at least 30 days or until further order of the Court.

 - All small claims and summary ejectment matters are suspended.
 Pending matters will be continued and rescheduled beyond 30 days